qcom/html-generator/README.md

 * a reference to the API object identified by the current SKU
 * an empty object for the (massaged) data necessary for the template
-* an empty object for namespacing the random leftover attributes under one key, "details"
+* an empty object for namespacing the leftover attributes under one `details` key

 =